codewithtarde9370/FTB_link/README.md

 - **Link Management:** View and manage all your shortened links in one place.
 - **Copy to Clipboard:** Quickly copy shortened links for easy sharing.
 - **Delete Links:** Remove any unwanted or expired shortened links.
+- **Analytics:** Add features to track how many times each shortened URL has been visited.
 - **Responsive Design:** The app is fully responsive, making it accessible across all device sizes.

 ## Tech Stack